 Key Stage 3

 Throughout each year we follow a scheme of work based on the objectives specified within the National Curriculum.
 Mathematics is taught in such a way that topics will be revisited from year to year with the skills required extended and deepened each time.
-Within the curriculum the students will be challenged by Investigations, Mysteries, Puzzles, Mental Agility problems, Functional Mathematics, Development of Key Processes, use of Thinking Skills and Application of Mathematics in the real world.
+Within the curriculum the students will be challenged by Investigations, Mysteries, Puzzles, Mental Agility problems, Functional Mathematics, Development of Key Processes, Problem Solving, use of Thinking Skills and Application of Mathematics in the real world.

 Year 7 follows the following topics: